Chalarangelo/30-seconds-of-python/snippets/find_and_replace.md

 tags: string,beginner
 ---

-Finds occurences of a substring in a string and replaces them with another substring.
+Finds occurrences of a substring in a string and replaces them with another substring.

 - Use the String `replace()` method to find and replace the occurrences of the old substring with that of the new substring